OISF/suricata/doc/sphinx/rules/pcre.rst

   relative to the previous match so both matches have to be in the HTTP-raw-uri buffer.
 Read more about :doc:`http-uri-normalization`.

-** FIXME - image is missing on wiki: .. image:: pcre/pcre7.png

-** FIXME - image is missing on wiki: .. image:: pcre/pcre8.png

 * ``P``: Makes pcre match on the HTTP- request-body.
 So, it matches on the same buffer as http_client_body.
 P can be combined with /R. Note that R is relative to the previous match so both matches have to be